Not that I always struck the proper mean

 Has come and scattered all my path with flowers.

-We are busy working to bring Alan Seeger's "Not that I always struck the proper mean" to life through our unique musical arrangements and will have a full analysis of the poem here for you soon.
+I am busy working to bring Alan Seeger's "Not that I always struck the proper mean" to life through some unique musical arrangements and will have a full analysis of the poem here for you later.

 Check back soon to experience how "Not that I always struck the proper mean" transforms when verse meets melody—a unique journey that makes poetry accessible, engaging, and profoundly moving in new ways.